Excited Birders Migrate to Port Arthur for Spring

 - Roseate Spoonbills and two of the three egret species are here and visible year round.
 Cattle Egret are fewer in numbers in December through March

 We thank the Golden Triangle Audubon Society for maintaining internationally-famous Sabine Woods.
-When you stay in Port Arthur for birding, enjoy some surrounding areas including:
+Stay in Port Arthur and and also enjoy:

 - Cattail Marsh, Anahuac National Wildlife Refuge (fall, winter and early spring)